Oscmage/home-server/README.md

 # Home Server Setup

 This repository contains the infrastructure as code and configuration for a Mac home server setup.
-This has only been tested with a Mac Mini M1 (2020)
+This has only been tested with a Mac Mini M1 (2020).

+## Is this overkill?

+100%, this is mostly for learning and fun.

 ## Project Structure